ganelson/inform/resources/Documentation/Writing with Inform.md

 	arithmetic-modulus: 1440
 ```

 This tells Inform that although ordinary `number` arithmetic is used on values of `time`, the result is always reduced modulo 1440, that is, we take the remainder after dividing by 1440, in such a way that the result always falls in the range 0 to 1439.
-(1440 is the number of minutes in a day.)
+(1440 is the number of minutes in a day.) `time period`, on the other hand, has no modulus set, so it can be signed and can range up to about five thousand years forward or back.

 ### Dimensionlessness